pfgithub/scpl/docs/actions/getupcomingevents.md

-		Accepts a string or variable with the name of the calendar.
+		Accepts a string or variable containing the option.
+Check the shortcuts app for a list of available options.

 ---